fenago/python-networking-sysadmins/development/lab_guides/Lab_10.md

 ![](./images/C13963_10_45.jpg)

-Figure 10.45: Output of the improved histogram function being called
+Caption: Output of the improved histogram function being called

 Now it\'s clear that the highest average is between six and seven.
 Also, note that this dataset is surveying groups of houses, not individual